germanrg/ManageContacts/README.md

 ManageContacts
 ==============

-A simply app to explore and try to manage all about contacts in Android OS
+A simply app to explore and try to manage all about 'Contacts' in Android OS